redi-b/dotfiles/README.md

     After saving the diff files make sure to copy them to the "dwm" folder.

-    To apply a patch, save the diff file and run the commands below.
+    To apply a patch, run:

     ```bash
     $ path < dwm-{remaining-filename}.diff
+    $ sudo make install
     ```

     1. ```dwm-swapfocus```